bytescout/pdf-co-api-samples/Add Text And Images To PDF/VB.NET/Add Image by finding target coordinates/README.md

     Const API_KEY As String = "***********************************"

     ' Direct URL of source PDF file.
+    ' You can also upload your own file into PDF.co and use it as url.
+Check "Upload File" samples for code snippets: https://github.com/bytescout/pdf-co-api-samples/tree/master/File%20Upload/
     Const SourceFileUrl As String = "https://bytescout-com.s3.amazonaws.com/files/demo-files/cloud-api/pdf-edit/sample.pdf"

     ' Comma-separated list of page indices (Or ranges) to process.
 Leave empty for all pages.
 Example '0,2-5,7-'.